 9. Invest in Technology.

 Investing in technology is not a waste of money.
 This will benefit your company by enhancing data management productivity and efficiency.
-You’ll be able to protect the data you’re working with as well.
+You’ll also be able to protect the data you’re working with.

 Building Relationships with the Vendors